Welcome to our Monthly Challenges

 - Come back to a full standing position, then repeat

-Thanks for reading this article, please SHARE it with friends and family you want to team up with and tackle The 100 Squat Challenge together.
+Thanks for reading this article, please share it with friends and family you want to team up with and tackle The 100 Squat Challenge together.
 Also check out The 30 Day Glute Challenge!